2020 NFL Mock Draft: Will Tua tumble?

 Like Cincinnati, Washington appears to be set on Young, who FLM ranks as the best player in the draft.
 3. Detroit Lions: Jeffrey Okudah, CB, Ohio State

 The Lions surely would prefer a slight trade down -- with a chance of getting Okudah anyway -- but the market might not be there.
 It's possible Detroit could take a lesser deal (perhaps a second-rounder from Miami to go to 5).
-4. New York Giants: Tristan Wirfs, OT, Iowa
+4. New York Giants: Jedrick Wills, OT, Alabama

 Clemson linebacker Isaiah Simmons deserves consideration, but odds are Dave Gettleman will look to help his last two top picks (Saquon Barkley and Daniel Jones).
-Wirfs or Alabama's Jedrick Wills make the most sense here, with the ability to start at right tackle immediately and eventually replace Nate Solder on the left side.
-5. Miami Dolphins: Justin Herbert, QB, Oregon
+Wills or Iowa's Tristan Wirfs make the most sense here, with the ability to start at right tackle immediately and eventually replace Nate Solder on the left side.
+5. Miami Dolphins: Tua Tagovailoa, QB, Oregon

 Would Miami pass on a QB here and wait until No. 18 (or trade up from 18?) to target one?
 Perhaps.
 They don't appear to be in love with any QB besides Burrow.
 But they aren't planning another tanking season -- just look at what they did in free agency -- so they must get a QB somewhere.
-Given Tagovailoa's medical history, Herbert is the choice.
-6. Los Angeles Chargers: Tua Tagovailoa, QB, Oregon
+Despite the buzz on Herbert, Tagovailoa's talent is too much.
+6. Los Angeles Chargers: Justin Herbert, QB, Oregon

 The Chargers are one of the league's hardest teams to read, and it's very possible they pass on a QB entirely.
-Georgia's Andrew Thomas or Louisville's Mekhi Becton would make a ton of sense here, but Tagovailoa's ability proves too enticing.
-If Tua doesn't go at 6, though, the draft could get wild.
+Georgia's Andrew Thomas or Louisville's Mekhi Becton would make a ton of sense here -- and grab Jalen Hurts or another QB later -- but would Herbert be too enticing?
 7. Carolina Panthers: Isaiah Simmons, LB/S, Clemson

-Would the Panthers consider Tagovailoa?
+Would the Panthers consider a quarterback?
 Maybe.
-But he's not available, and Simmons -- a top-five talent -- is.
+But Tagovailoa and Herbert are not available, and Simmons -- a top-five talent -- is.
 Simmons also fits Matt Rhule's desire for speed, and fills a huge need after the retirement of Luke Kuechly.
 8. Arizona Cardinals: Derrick Brown, DT, Auburn

 The Falcons have only six picks (only one after Round 4), so it might make more sense to trade down.
 But Thomas Dimitroff is one of the league's most aggressive GMs, and he desperately needs defensive help, so he gives up a second-rounder to jump seven spots.
 LSU DE K'Lavon Chaisson or South Carolina DT Javon Kinlaw could also be targets. *10.
 Denver Broncos (from Cleveland): Jerry Jeudy, WR, Alabama

-It's possible the Broncos could get Jeudy by staying put, but each of the four teams at Nos.
+It's possible the Broncos could get Jeudy by staying put (especially if reports about a minor knee concern are true), but each of the four teams at Nos.
 11-14 could take a receiver.
 Trading up in a wideout-rich draft seems foolish, but Jeudy is the best route-running prospect in a decade.
 Denver would give up third- and fourth-round picks.
 11. New York Jets: Andrew Thomas, OT, Georgia

 Thomas has garnered top-10 buzz, as have Wills and Becton, but the Jets get their choice of the three here.
 They opt for a traditional left tackle in Thomas, who is a bit more polished than Becton at this point.
 12. Las Vegas Raiders: Ceedee Lamb, WR, Oklahoma

 One of the surest things outside the top 10 is that the Raiders will take a wideout in Round 1.
 The question is who they like best.
 Would Jon Gruden prefer speedy Alabama receiver Henry Ruggs or the physical, shifty Lamb?
-13. San Francisco 49ers (from Indianapolis): Mekhi Becton, OT, Louisville
+13. San Francisco 49ers (from Indianapolis): Tristan Wirfs, OT, Iowa

-The 49ers will likely explore trade-downs with both of their picks, but Becton would be tough to pass up.
+The 49ers will likely explore trade-downs with both of their picks, but Wirfs would be tough to pass up.
 Joe Staley is nearing retirement, and the Niners would prefer to keep Mike McGlinchey at right tackle.
-14. Tampa Bay Buccaneers: Jedrick Wills, OT, Alabama
+Wirfs has the mobility to play left tackle in Kyle Shanahan's scheme, and could play right guard for now.
+14. Tampa Bay Buccaneers: Mekhi Becton, OT, Louisville

-Wills might be the best offensive lineman in the draft, so this would certainly qualify as a slide, The Bucs would be thrilled, as they would get an immediate starter at right tackle, their only glaring hole on the O-line. *15.
+Becton is a physical freak with serious top-10 buzz, so this would qualify as a bit of a slide.
+The Bucs would be thrilled, as they would get an immediate starter at right tackle, their only glaring hole on the O-line. *15.
 Philadelphia Eagles (from Denver via Cleveland): Henry Ruggs, WR, Alabama

 The Browns appear to have a specific target in mind down the board (more on that in a moment).
 GM Andrew Berry knows Howie Roseman well from his time with the Eagles, helping facilitate a deal for Philadelphia to nab some greatly needed speed on offense. *16.
 Jacksonville Jaguars (from Atlanta): Javon Kinlaw, DT, South Carolina